Brichardson117/Crypto-Watch/README.md

 Thank you!
-Creators Doug, Ashley, and Brittney ❤️
+Creators Doug, Jessica, and Brittney ❤️